RD4 - Groovebox MIDI with Android

 Connect RD4 to a DAW or MIDI Sequencer

 RD4 supports MIDI clock, so it can be tempo synced to play along with your sequencer (like Ableton Live, Logic, Cubase).
 Also the controllers and notes can be remote controlled, for details which MIDI messages are supported please see the RD4 MIDI Implementation Chart.

-So if your audio interface of your PC or Mac has a MIDI OUT connector, as most professional Audio Interfaces do, RD4 can be connected to your sequencer as described in "Connecting classic MIDI Gear".
+So if your audio interface of your PC or Mac has a MIDI OUT connector, as most professional Audio Interfaces do, RD4 can be connected to your sequencer.
 Consult the documentation of your sequencer software for details on how to setup and control external MIDI gear.